14 of the Most Beautiful Places to Visit in Thailand

 Khao Sok National Park

-11/16A jungle reserve with biodiversity rich enough to rival the Amazon, Khao Sok National Park is one of the oldest evergreen rainforests in the world.
-Caving, hiking, elephants and tigers – adventure is never far in this natural wonderland two hours north of Krabi, but Cheow Lan Lake, the 165 square kilometre water hole in the park’s centre, is the undisputed highlight.
-For a tranquil start to the day, bring along a picnic blanket and settle in by the shore, shrouded by the morning mist and with birdsong filling your ears.
+10/15A jungle reserve with biodiversity rich enough to rival Brazil’s Amazon, Khao Sok National Park is one of the oldest evergreen virgin rainforests in the world.
+Caves, hiking trails and elephants – adventure is never far in this natural wonderland, about a two-hour drive north of Krabi.
+But Cheow Lan Lake, the 165-square-kilometre man-made waterhole in the park’s centre, is the undisputed highlight.
+For a tranquil start to the day, bring along a picnic blanket and settle in by the mist-shrouded shore as birdsong fills your ears.

 Image credit: Alamy